cbrossar/Galicia/README.md

 How to play:

-- Launch Jar file labled maxaer.jar
+- Launch Jar file labled maxaer.jar by cloning from above or download from here: https://drive.google.com/open?id=0B_un9hwZtr98cUJrLUY5XzBTOVE
 - Might say "maxaer.jar is from an unidentified developer.
 Are you sure you want to open it?"
 - Click Open